Science-Bird/UniversalRadar/README.md

 *(if this becomes a serious problem or even times out players with load times, you can disable these types of maps from being generated in config)*

 The one other area I'd be concerned about for performance (though I haven't tested this extensively) is the generation of radar objects.
 So, if you feel like this mod is lowering your FPS (especially when looking at the radar screen), try lowering the ``Radar Object Display Threshold`` in config, or use the master disable option to stop generating them entirely.

+I also have some built-in debug logs for timing certain methods, so if you're interested in those sorts of details you can take a look.

 ### The default generated maps for certain moons don't look right